-At this stage, the testing is on offer to willing customers with or without a doctor’s request—but the jury is still out when it comes to the accuracy of interpreting these results and prescribing an appropriate treatment for chronic UTI.
+At this stage, DNA tests are on offer to willing customers with or without a doctor’s request—but the jury is out when it comes to the accuracy of interpreting these results and prescribing an appropriate treatment for chronic UTI.

 Please Note: DNA testing is not cheap and practitioners may require multiple tests throughout treatment.
 Please do your research to find out more about testing and freight costs.
 Patients have reported it is important to work with an experienced practitioner who had demonstrated success interpreting the results and who will prescribe treatment for chronic UTI.
 Please speak to a trusted and knowledgeable practitioner before choosing this option.

 Formerly PathoGenius Laboratory, MicroGen DX provides Next-Gen Sequencing for urine testing and is in Texas, USA.
 This lab accepts samples from international self-requests (i.e. you can order your own test).
 The website states:

 “Recurrent or chronic UTIs are sometimes the result of more than just a single infectious organism.
 Urine culture is biased towards a single infectious organism based on CFU (colony-forming unit) count, possibly leading to inappropriate therapy.
 Some problematic organisms are not readily grown in culture which may lead to incorrect treatment or non-treatment.
 The advantage of NGS is the ability to test and detect multiple organisms simultaneously, including those that may not grow readily in culture.
 And if the patient is currently on antibiotic therapy or has a recent history of antibiotic therapy, detection of pathogens by NGS is not impacted by the presence of antibiotics.”

 It appears the Aperiomics Inc testing lab is no longer operating.
 Aperiomics Inc did offer Next Generation Sequencing (NGS) with ‘deep shot-gun metagenomic sequencing’.
 Their technology uses 100 percent of the DNA, opposed to NGS 16S that uses .001% of the DNA.
 The claimed their UTI test was able to identify all known bacteria, viruses, fungi and parasites that have been genetically sequenced.
 This lab accepts samples from international self-requests.